kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

-# subdaily<a name="module6"></a>
+# subdaily

-**Updated March 30, 2023**

-The code has two sections:
+The subdaily code has two sections:

+## Section I

-First section tries to summarize the data (which constellations where used, how do the RH data look compared to various quality control parameters).
-It also removes gross outliers.
+The goal of this section is to summarize the RH data previously computed using gnssir, i.e. were constellations where used, how do the
+RH data look compared to various quality control parameters).
+It also removes gross outliers by looking a very crude daily standard deviation (i.e. with 2.5 sigma, which you can control on the commandline).

+You can also apply new limits to RH, azimuths, and QC parameters.

+## Section II

 Second section tries to do a better job with outliers based on a spline fit.
 If the spline fit is not very good (which you control with -knots), then it will throw out too many points (or too few).